mongodb/mongo-cxx-driver/CONTRIBUTING.md

 ```

 > [!NOTE]
 > ClangFormat results may differ across release versions.
-When using a preinstalled `clang-format` binary, the release version must be consistent with the `CLANG_FORMAT_VERSION` variable defined in the `etc/clang_format.py` script.
+When using a preinstalled ClangFormat binary, its version must be consistent with the `CLANG_FORMAT_VERSION` variable defined in the `etc/clang_format.py` script.